 - The Canadian grain industry standard for faeces contamination is zero tolerance.
 Grain that is unmarketable due to faeces contamination may qualify for compensation under the Wildlife Damage Compensation Program.

-- Producers must contact a Manitoba Agricultural Services Corporation (MASC) Insurance office to register a claim within 72 hours of discovering the contamination.
+- Producers must contact MASC to register a claim within 72 hours of discovering the contamination.

 - If producers harvest contaminated areas of a field, they must make every effort to keep this production separate from uncontaminated production.
 Any negligent mixing of contaminated production with uncontaminated production may disqualify the producer from receiving compensation.